Mass fraction (chemistry)

-Mass fraction can also be expressed, with a denominator of 100, as percentage by mass (in commercial contexts often called percentage by weight, abbreviated wt.% or % w/w; see mass versus weight).
+Mass fraction can also be expressed, with a denominator of 100, as percentage by mass (in commercial contexts often called percentage by weight, abbreviated wt.%, % w/w or w/o; see mass versus weight).
 It is one way of expressing the composition of a mixture in a dimensionless size; mole fraction (percentage by moles, mol%) and volume fraction (percentage by volume, vol%) are others.

 When the prevalences of interest are those of individual chemical elements, rather than of compounds or other substances, the term mass fraction can also refer to the ratio of the mass of an element to the total mass of a sample.
 In these contexts an alternative term is mass percent composition.
 The mass fraction of an element in a compound can be calculated from the compound's empirical formula or its chemical formula.

 Terminology

 In thermal engineering, vapor quality is used for the mass fraction of vapor in the steam.

 In alloys, especially those of noble metals, the term fineness is used for the mass fraction of the noble metal in the alloy.